 The main “problem” with the guitar is that the pickups have been replaced with some kind of Seymour Duncan Hotrail humbuckers – surely good pickups but at leat not my cup of tea for a Dream Machine.
 The Hotrails required a completely different wiring of the mini switches and also the addition of two push-pull switches.
 To be honest, I did not fully understand the way the up and down positions of the mini switches were combined with the two push-pull potis.

 As I had a set of original F500T pickups waiting for a guitar like this, it was no question that these two had to come together.

 In the following you will find a photo tour that demonstrates the work – hoping some folks will find it interesting or useful.

 After assembling the pickups – it was a complete set with all wires still being taped together – I found it impossible to follow which wire end belongs to which of the three pickups.
 I connected a volts meter and touched the pickups with a screwdriver until the meter reacted to identify the corresponding pickup.

-Watch out for more details and pictures of this wonderful guitar in a future blog post."Buy me a beer" - donate for the site via PayPal.
-Or buy a backing track in my online shop :)
+Watch out for more details and pictures of this wonderful guitar in a future blog post.

 In these videos I am a/b comparing two different guitars side by side: Mark Knopfler’s famous sunburst Schecter Dream Machine Strat and my pink part-o-caster, built from a Japanese Squier body in metallic pink with a nice bird’s eye maple neck I bought on ebay some time ago (actually a noname product), equipped with the loaded Schecter-style pickguard with the F500T pickup replicas, and with a prototype of the coming brass Dream Machine tremolo bridges (to be released as it seems at the end of this month, note that this prototype is not finished yet, the release version will be available in chrome or gold plated, like Schecter).